JD-P/cloob-latent-diffusion/README.md

 architecture of the training code is set up for an f=8 KL autoencoder.
 You can [get a photorealistic autoencoder here](https://ommer-lab.com/files/latent-diffusion/kl-f8.zip) among with others in the [CompVis latent diffusion repo](https://github.com/CompVis/latent-diffusion).
-You will also need [the configuration file for it](https://raw.githubusercontent.com/CompVis/latent-diffusion/main/configs/autoencoder/autoencoder_kl_32x32x4.yaml).
+You will also need [the configuration file for it](https://raw.githubusercontent.com/CompVis/latent-diffusion/main/configs/autoencoder/autoencoder_kl_32x32x4.yaml) which can be found in the latent-diffusion repo recursively cloned along with cloob-latent-diffusion.
+It should have the same name as your autoencoder with the file extension changed.
+For example:

+`cp latent-diffusion/configs/autoencoder/autoencoder_kl_32x32x4.yaml ./2022_04_04_wikiart_kl_f8.yaml`

 If you're not training on a photorealistic dataset, you will either need to find an appropriate pretrained KL autoencoder or train your own.
 [The training repo for